younghhk/STAT_COMP/LM.md

 y <- 80+1.02*(x)

-#  join height and weight in data frame
+#  join x and y in data frame
 df <- data.frame(x,y)
 ```
 We will regress x on y, after the construction of the data set.